-As a new build, Ashton Manor has not been exposed to any infection relating to COVID-19.
-Nevertheless, the health, safety and wellbeing of our visitors, staff and future residents, is our top priority.
-Please be assured that we continue to update and adapt our COVID-19 response plan in accordance with the latest UK Government, NHS and Public Health England rulings and recommendations, the regulatory and best practice guidance from the Care Quality Commission, (CQC).
+The health, safety and wellbeing of our visitors, staff and future residents, is our top priority.
+Please be assured that we continue to update and adapt our COVID-19 response plan in accordance with the latest UK Government, NHS and UK Health Security Agency (previously known as Public Health England) rulings and recommendations, the regulatory and best practice guidance from the Care Quality Commission, (CQC).

 Visiting our care home to see a loved one